One of – if not the – first question our clients ask us, tends to be “how much does a DJ cost?”.

 The cost of hiring sound and light equipment is often forgotten, but generally this will not be included in your quoted price.
 Some private and corporate event organisers assume that every DJ comes with a complete sound and lighting rig of his or her own, but for the most part, the equipment hire is independent of the DJ themselves (essentially because it is expensive, and most DJs don’t own any!).

 Expect to pay from £100 to £600 for a standard sound and light package to go alongside your DJ (obviously this part can go into the £1,000s depending on how much of a concert/festival-style rig you need).

 The DJ’s agent will advise you what equipment you require if not already on-site.
 A decent agency will ensure this is delivered, set-up and sound-checked ahead of time, and dismantled afterwards.
 If you need your equipment set up in advance (rather than directly before the performance) you may have to pay slightly more for a premium provider who won’t mind being on site longer, to make your job easier.

 6. The quality of the “service” as a whole

-Be sure to check out our Instant Price Calculator available here, which gives you an instant price for one of our standard DJs.
+Be sure to check out our Full DJ Calculator which give you an instant price for one of our standard pro DJs and any equipment hire.
 Due to the wide ranging fees associated with the Premium, and Celebrity options (see above!), please get in touch separately for a quote.